 Driving the bottom line is one of the most critical things you can do for your clients.
 If we’re being candid, the cost you pay per new acquisition is fundamental to the success of your campaigns –– especially if you’re executing a marketing strategy for an inbound marketing client.
 Enticing ad copy plus a landing page that draws the customer to complete an action is an excellent way of lowering the amount you pay for a new client.

 Well, conversions are a lot like buying in bulk.
 You pay less the more you buy.
 If you are only generating 20 or 30 conversions a month, your cost per acquisition will be markedly higher compared to if you were generating 60 or 70 conversions per month.

-Looking for other ways to give your inbound marketing campaign an extra push?
-Be sure to check out our Inbound Marketing 101 Checklist.
-Still curious about things?
-Shoot me an e-mail at email@example.com and we can discuss your aspirations.
+If you are looking for other ways to give your inbound marketing campaign an extra push, be sure to check out our Top Offers Bundle.

 This download includes our SEO Guidebook: 2020 Edition, 25 Website Must-Haves, and 30 Lead Gen Tips, Tricks & Ideas that are sure to take your digital marketing strategy to the next level.
 Simply click the button below to get your copy today!